jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the day the transfer is made to the extent of the remaining amount of the debit that is no more than the credit balance in the imputation credit account on the day of the transfer; or
   (c) the last day of the previous tax year for the remainder of the debit.
 Debit date for qualifying companies
-(5) The debit date for a qualifying company is the day the refund is made.
+(5) The debit date for a qualifying company is the day the transfer is made.

 ### OB 35B ICA debit for transfer from tax pooling account for policyholder base liability
 Debit